 The farmer level questionnaire has a set of questions about all the input dealers that are in the catchment area of the farmer.
-We start by asking
+As this is part of the information clearinghouse treatment, this module is only administered to households in catchment areas that are assigned to the clearinghouse treatment.
+We start by asking:

-- Do you know the input dealer? (yes I know him/her directly, yes I heard about him/her, no) (q100) - Have you ever bought seed from him/her? (q101) - For how long have you been a customer of this input dealer? (q101b)
+- Do you know this input dealer? (q64) - Have you ever bought seed from this input dealer? (q65)

-• Do you know anyone who ever bought seed from him/her? (q102)
+- For how long have you been a customer of this input dealer? (q65b) - Do you know anyone who ever bought seed from this input dealer? (q66)